 Medicare Savings Program renewals

-Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Qualified Individual (QI), and Qualified Disabled Working Individual (QDWI) eligibility is redetermined on the same 12-month cycle as other non-MAGI Medicaid.
+Qualified Medicare Beneficiary (QMB), Specified Low-Income Medicare Beneficiary (SLMB), Qualified Individual (QI), and Qualified Disabled Working Individual (QDWI) eligibility is redetermined at least every 12 months, like other non-MAGI Medicaid, with the state attempting an ex parte renewal first.
 Ex parte renewal works particularly well for MSP because Social Security retirement and SSDI income is in the federal data hub.

-Note that LIS (Extra Help) is administered by SSA, not DCH, and renewed separately.
+Note that the Low-Income Subsidy (Extra Help) is administered by SSA, not DCH, and renewed separately.
 If you remain on QMB, SLMB, or QI through your annual Medicaid renewal, you are automatically "deemed" eligible for Extra Help without a separate Extra Help application.
-Loss of MSP coverage triggers loss of deemed status and requires a separate Extra Help application to maintain Part D premium and copay subsidies.
+Loss of MSP coverage triggers loss of deemed status and requires a separate Extra Help application to keep the Part D premium and copay assistance.

 Returned mail procedures